jiyeow/jy_project/README.md

 To prevent having massive outputs (2 catchments x 2 sample types x5 analytes x 5 environmental parameters =100) and the difficulty to read through the ouputs, only the correlation that were tested significant (p<0.05) was printed.
 The ouputs are summarized in the Tables 3 and 4.

 Table 3: Correlation of nutrient/sediment concentration (separated by base and event flow samples) and environmental parameters at catchment 11.
-Non-significant correlation were left blank in the table. <br>
+Non-significant correlations were left blank in the table. <br>

 |Sample Type | Analyte (mg/L) | Flow (cms)| 1-day ppt(mm)| 2-day ppt(mm)| 3-day ppt(mm)| Temp (ºC)|
 | ---------- |:--------------:| ---------:| ------------:| ------------:| ------------:| --------:|